Disability Services Dietary Accommodations

-Forms and/or letters should be returned by to email@example.com or by fax at 805-565-7244.
-All documentation will reside in ODS, but ODS may share medical documentation/diagnosis with the Registered Dietitian/Sodexo Manager, Health Center and others in Meal Plan Review Committee.
+Return forms and/or letters to email@example.com or by fax at 805-565-7244.
+All documentation will reside in ODS, but ODS may share medical documentation/diagnosis with the Registered Dietitian/Sodexo Manager, Health Center and all members of the Meal Plan Review Committee.

 Your meal plan exemption request and supporting documentation will be reviewed by a committee of staff members from Office of Disability Services (ODS), Health Center, Westmont Dining Services and a Registered Dietary Nutritionist.
 This process may take 10 to 15 business days.
 You will be notified of the outcome of their decision.
 A follow-up meeting may be scheduled to discuss specific needs and to establish a plan.

 Please note, meal plan exemption requests must be made on an annual basis.
 Previous accommodations are not automatically extended and you will need to contact Disability Services prior to a new academic year.
 Requests for approval of renewal of meal plan modification may be made by emailing request to ODS@westmont.edu, listing reasons for request for renewal, and arranging for meeting with director to discuss requested accommodations.